Curriculum

 Ambulatory Care

 In addition to continuity care clinics, residents also partake in a wide variety of outpatient experiences, including pediatrics, women’s health, medical subspecialties, surgery/procedure-based services, behavioral health, geriatrics, and palliative care.
-These outpatient experiences take place at various teaching sites including UHC, Veteran’s Administration Central California Health Care System, Alzheimer and Memory Center, Community Cancer Institute, and more.
+These outpatient experiences take place at various teaching sites including UHC-ACC, Veteran’s Administration Central California Health Care System, Alzheimer and Memory Center, Community Cancer Institute, and more.

 Our family medicine faculty have many areas of expertise and specialty clinics where our residents can rotate through and expand their medical knowledge.
 These specialty clinics include: